ProsperNdebel/simple-fullstack-app/README.md

    npm start
    ```

-   The frontend will open in your browser at `http://localhost:3000`
+   The frontend will open in your browser at `http://localhost:3000`.
+It connects to the backend API at port 5000 via CORS-enabled requests.

 ## API Endpoints